grgomrton/kalman-filter/README.md

 `sudo apt install libgtkmm-3.0-dev`

-If it does not work, check out the _Installation_ section of the official gtkmm documentation.
+If it does not work, check out the _Installation_ section of the gtkmm documentation.